advancedresearch/advancedresearch.github.io/blog/2021-01-18-platos-cave-found-in-mathematics.md

 This does not mean that Avatar Extensions is less mathematical than low dimensional mathematics.
 Quite the contrary: Higher dimensional mathematics is *more* mathematical than low dimensional mathematics.

-Therefore, given the choise between Inside and Outside Theories, we argue for the position that Outside Theories are the only "true" theory of mathematics.
+Therefore, given the choice between Inside and Outside Theories, we argue for the position that Outside Theories are the only "true" theory of mathematics.
 An Inside Theory is merely an illusion.